doktorgonza21/cypress-cucumber_demo/README.md

-## Automation example tests for "telnyx.com" web-site.
+## Example tests for "telnyx.com" web-site.

 ### These tests showing the automation of user registration on different form and check some website elements.